AI for Financial Advisors

 5. Client Birthday & Milestone Outreach

-OpenClaw tracks client birthdays, anniversaries, retirement dates, and other milestones.
-It drafts personalized messages in your voice and sends them via your preferred channel — email, text, or WhatsApp.
+Claude Code tracks client birthdays, anniversaries, retirement dates, and other milestones from your CRM.
+It drafts personalized messages in your voice, which you approve before they go out via email, text, or WhatsApp.
 The client feels remembered.
-You didn't lift a finger.
+You barely lifted a finger.

 Time saved: 5–10 minutes per message (adds up fast across 100+ clients)